MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Introduction

 The investigation of single-layer TMDHs is often limited to first-principles calculations, with few experimental validations.
 An example lacking experimental realization is 2D manganese dibromide (MnBr$_2$).
-For bulk MnBr$_2$ a double-row striped antiferromagnetic ordering in the layers below 2.15\,K was measured.
-This order becomes sinusoidally modulated between 2.15\,K and 2.35\,K before turning paramagnetic \cite{Wollan58, farge1976, Iio1990, Sato1994}.
 Bulk MnBr$_2$ crystallizes in a layered trigonal CdI$_2$-type structure (space group: $\rm{P\bar{3}m1}$), where the layers are separated by van der Waals (vdW) gaps.
 In each layer, Mn$^{2+}$ ions occupy an octahedral site coordinated by six Br$^-$ ions in an edge-sharing arrangement.
-Above 623\,K bulk MnBr$_2$ undergoes a phase transition in the layer stacking sequence, transforming the trigonal CdI$_2$-type to rhombohedral CdCl$_2$-type structure (space group: $\rm{R\bar{3}m}$) \cite{Schneider1992}.
-Due to the Mn$^{2+}$ high-spin \textit{d}$^5$ configuration in dihalides, Mn possesses the highest magnetic moment of $\approx 5 \mu_{\mathrm{B}}$ among the TMDHs.
-The combination of the low electronegativity of Mn (enhancing ionic interactions with halides) and its half-filled 3d$^5$ configuration (suppressing electron hopping) creates favorable conditions for charge localization and enhances electron-phonon coupling.
-These characteristics suggest that polarons could also form within Mn dihalides.
+At low temperatures, for bulk MnBr$_2$ a double-row striped antiferromagnetic ordering in the layers was measured \cite{Wollan58, farge1976, Iio1990, Sato1994}.

 Single-layer MnBr$_2$ has been investigated theoretically using density functional theory (DFT) \cite{Kulish17, Botana19, Luo20, Bo2024, Jesus25}.
 The different calculations agree that single layers are stable in the trigonal phase, similar to the structure of a single layer in bulk crystals.
-According to calculations, the double-row AFM order is also maintained in the single-layer, stabilized by an in-plane magnetic anisotropy energy ranging between $6.8\,\mu$eV \cite{Jesus25} and 0.25\,meV \cite{Botana19} per atom in the calculations.
-The predicted band gap of the magnetic insulator ranges from 2.61\,eV \cite{Bo2024} to 3.95\,eV \cite{Jesus25}.
+According to calculations, antiferromagnetic order is also present in the single-layer.
+The predicted band gap of the magnetic insulator ranges from 2.61\,eV \cite{Bo2024} to 4.21\,eV \cite{Luo20}.

 The preparation of single-layer MnBr$_2$ has not yet been realized.
 Preparation by exfoliation may be challenging because the strength of the in-plane bonds of TMDHs is weaker than that of materials such as Gr or transition metal dichalcogenides.
 Presumably for this reason, most experimental studies on single layers of TMDHs have been conducted using samples grown by molecular beam epitaxy (MBE) \cite{Zhou2020, Cai2020, Aguirre2024, Xiang2024, Hadjadj2023, liu2023, cai2023, Peng2020, Amini2024, wang2024, miao2023, Bikaljević2021, Terakawa2023, Cai2021}.
 Therefore, MBE of MnBr$_2$ is also the method of choice used in this study.